ZCodeTemplates/npm-pkg-template/README.md

 ### 3. `Tsup`
 A fast and minimal bundler for TypeScript.
 Tsup compiles TypeScript code into JavaScript, supports multiple output formats (CommonJS, ESM), and can generate type declaration files (`.d.ts`).
 It offers a zero-config setup and is optimized for speed, making it ideal for bundling TypeScript libraries.

+### 4. `Changelog with conventional-changelog-cli`
+Automatically generates a changelog based on your commit history using Conventional Commit messages.
+Use the following command to create or update the changelog: